Magda Umer

-Magda Umer (/ˈʊmɛər/; born Małgorzata Magda Umer, October 9, 1949) is a Polish singer and performer of sung poetry, journalist, author, film director, screenwriter, actress, and author of recitals.
+Małgorzata Magda Umer-Przeradzka (/ˈʊmɛər/; 9 October 1949 – 12 December 2025) was a Polish singer, performer of sung poetry, journalist, author, film director, screenwriter, and actress.
+Umer released five studio albums and won various competitions throughout her career.

-Biography
+Life and career

-She was born to Edward Umer, the head of the Special Section of the Main Directorate of Information of the Polish Army and Stanisława Umer.
-Her father was Jewish, son of Otylia and Wincenty Umer, brother of Adam Humer.
+Małgorzata Magda Umer was born to Edward Umer, the head of the Special Section of the Main Directorate of Information of the Polish Army, and Stanisława Umer.
+Her father was the son of Otylia and Wincenty Umer, brother of Adam Humer.
 Both of Magda Umer's parents were atheists; she converted to Roman Catholicism as an adult.
-Her godmother was actress Kalina Jędrusik.

 She graduated from Klement Gottwald High School in Warsaw (now the Stanisław Staszic High School).
 Later she studied at the Faculty of Polish Philology at Warsaw University.
 She made her debut in the late 1960s by singing in student cabarets.

-Magda Umer has two sons, Mateusz and Franciszek.
+The debuted towards the end of the 1960s, performing in student stage groups, e. g. at the club Stodoła.
+In 1969, having successfully participated at the Winter Song Exchange competition [Pl.
+Zimowa Giełda Piosenki] she was allowd to compete as a newcomer during the Opole Song Festival, being distinguished for her performance.
+A month later she was victorious during the Polish Students' Art Festival [Pl.
+Festiwal Artystyczny Młodzieży Akademickiej].
+In 1970, the won during that same competition again, and in 1971, she was also crowned during that year's Opole Music Festival.
+She continued to sing and compete throughout the 1970s and 1980s.